IBM/fabric-contract-attribute-based-access-control/README.md

 ```
 ng -o serve --port 420X
 ```
-#### 5) On first application instance, login as "Walmart", this should take you to the Retailer Portal as Walmart
+#### 5) On first application instance, login as "Walmart"
+This should take you to the Retailer Portal as Walmart

 Create a couple orders:
 ```